-David Beirman is a senior lecturer in Tourism.
+David Beirman is a senior lecturer in Tourism at UTS.
 He completed undergraduate and postgraduate degrees majoring in Sociology at the University of NSW.

 David has had an extensive career in the Australian travel industry between 1981-2009 which has encompassed work with retail travel agencies, wholesale tour operators, destination marketing and management, human resource management and in-service industry training.

-Prior to joining UTS as a full-time lecturer David had developed tourism courses and lectured part-time at UTS and other universities in tourism, marketing, Middle East studies and sociology.
+Prior to joining UTS as a full-time lecturer in November 2009, David had developed tourism courses and lectured part-time at UTS and other universities in tourism, marketing, Middle East studies and sociology.

 His specialist areas of research are tourism risk, crisis and recovery management and destination marketing.
 He has been widely published in these fields.
 He has been invited as a keynote speaker in conferences all over the world and has provided crisis and recovery management consultation to governments and tourism businesses in Australia, Asia, Africa and North America.

 From 2000-2012 he was the founder and National Secretary of the Eastern Mediterranean Tourism Association, an industry association which promoted fifteen countries between Italy and Jordan.
-David is also a member of the Consular Consultative Group which is a travel industry, inter governmental and business leadership body appointed by Australian Department of Foreign Affairs and Trade to consult with DFAT on the issue of government travel advisories and tourism safety.
+David is the longest serving and only foundation member of the Consular Consultative Group which is a travel industry, inter-governmental and business leadership body appointed by Australian Department of Foreign Affairs and Trade to consult with DFAT on the issue of government travel advisories and tourism safety.

 In 2011 he became involved as a member of the Pacific Asia Travel Association Rapid Response Taskforce which is PATA's tourism crisis management unit.
+He is the co-author of PATA's toursm risk, crisis and receovery manaual which is used in 66 countries.
 In 2011 and 2012 he cooperated with the Australian Emergency Management Institute to co-organise two UN World Tourism Organisation Conferences which focussed on the Integration of Tourism and Emergency Management.

 In 2015 David was a member of the Pacific Asia Travel Association's Nepal Rapid Recovery Task force which developed , in association with Nepal's tourism leadership a tourism recovery strategy for Nepal following the April 2015 earthquake.
 He also ran a tourism recovery workshop in Nepal for Nepal's tourism leaders.
 In 2016 he wrote risk crisis and recovery manuals for the Council of Australian Tour Operators and for Local tourist and event businesses in Eastern Sydney under the auspicies of Randwick Council City Tourism.